SFI Community Grant

 Location of residency: Canada, United StatesView website Save

 About this funder:

-- Generating, measuring, and communicating conservation outcomes that demonstrate SFI’s contribution to overall ecosystem health and sustainability.
+Strategic Priority #5– Generate, measure, and communicate conservation outcomes (water purified, biodiversity maintained/recovered, carbon stored) that demonstrate the contribution of SFI’s footprint to overall ecosystem health and sustainability.

-- Communicating with and leveraging the SFI Network to build mutual understanding of the benefits of sustainably managed forests and forest products.
+Strategic Priority #7– Communicate with and leverage the SFI network to build mutual understanding in the communities where they operate about the benefits of sustainably managed forests and products.

-- Growing meaningful relationships with Indigenous, African American, and underserved communities to advance social, economic, and environmental opportunities.
+Strategic Priority #8– Grow meaningful relationships with Indigenous, African American, and underserved communities to advance social, economic and environmental opportunities.

 You can learn more about this opportunity by visiting the funder's website.

 - The Lead Organization in the Project must be a registered, tax-exempt (for example, a 501(c) (3) in the US or registered with the Charities Directorate of the Canada Revenue Agency in Canada), non-profit and/or charitable organization.